 Is it necessary to delete files within the device lifecycle?

 Finally, it’s important to remember that secure data erasure may, depending on the device’s use, be necessary more regularly than only when a computer changes hands from one employee to another.
-Most rules and regulations are strict about how long an organisation can hold on to customer data, so workers mustn’t be allowed to keep that information on local storage after that point.
+Most rules and regulations are strict about how long an organization can hold on to customer data, so workers mustn’t be allowed to keep that information on local storage after that point.

 Once again, this calls for some form of secure data erasure software.
-Organisations have several different options as to precisely how they handle the problem, though.
+Organizations have several different options as to precisely how they handle the problem, though.
 With Blancco Management Console, for example, you can delete files on remote machines automatically from a central location, eliminating the need for employees to carry out the procedure manually.

-With this kind of solution in place, you’re in a much better position to say that your organisation’s most sensitive data is secure – no matter who’s using your old business devices, or how they’re using them.
+With this kind of solution in place, you’re in a much better position to say that your organization’s most sensitive data is secure – no matter who’s using your old business devices, or how they’re using them.